Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Introduction

-The obtained models are named integrally pre-trained pyramid transformer networks (iTPNs).
-We evaluate them on standard visual recognition benchmarks.
-As highlighted in Figure~\ref{fig:overall}, the iTPN series report the best known downstream recognition accuracy. \textbf{On COCO and ADE20K}, iTPN largely benefits from the pre-trained feature pyramid.
-For example, the \textsf{base}/\textsf{large}-level iTPN reports a $\mathbf{53.2}\%$/$\mathbf{55.6}\%$ box AP on COCO ($1\times$ schedule, Mask R-CNN) and a $\mathbf{54.7}\%$/$\mathbf{57.7}\%$ mIoU on ADE20K (UPerNet), surpassing all existing methods by large margins. \textbf{On ImageNet-1K}, iTPN also shows significant advantages, implying that the backbone itself becomes stronger during the joint optimization with neck.
+On ImageNet-1K, iTPN shows significant advantages, implying that the backbone itself becomes stronger when being jointly optimized with the neck.
 For example, the \textsf{base}/\textsf{large}-level iTPN reports an $\mathbf{86.2}\%$/$\mathbf{87.8}\%$ top-1 classification accuracy, beating the previous best record by $0.7\%$/$0.5\%$, which is not small as it seems in such a fierce competition.
-In diagnostic experiments, we show that iTPN enjoys both (i) a lower reconstruction error in MIM pre-training and (ii) a faster convergence speed in downstream fine-tuning -- this validates that shrinking the transfer gap benefits both upstream and downstream parts.
+With upgraded training strategies, the Fast-iTPN-B/-L models boost the performance to \textbf{88.75\%/89.5\%} (without acceleration).
+The iTPN series demonstrate advantages on downstream vision tasks.
+On COCO and ADE20K, iTPN largely benefits from the pre-trained feature pyramid.
+For example, the \textsf{base}/\textsf{large}-level iTPN reports a $\mathbf{53.2}\%$/$\mathbf{55.6}\%$ box AP on COCO ($1\times$ schedule, Mask R-CNN) and a $\mathbf{54.7}\%$/$\mathbf{57.7}\%$ mIoU on ADE20K (UPerNet).
+The Fast-iTPN-B model reports \textbf{61.8} mAP on COCO and \textbf{58.2} mIoU on ADE20K (pre-trained on Objects365~\cite{shao2019objects365}), surpassing the competitors by large margins.
+In diagnostic experiments, we show that iTPN enjoys 1) a lower reconstruction error in MIM pre-training; and 2) a faster convergence speed in downstream fine-tuning -- this validates that shrinking the transfer gap benefits both upstream and downstream parts.

-Overall, the key contribution of this paper lies in the integral pre-training framework that, beyond setting new state-of-the-arts, enlightens an important future research direction -- unifying upstream pre-training and downstream fine-tuning to shrink the transfer gap between them.
+The contributions of this study include: \begin{itemize} \item We propose an integral pre-training feature pyramid network (iTPN), which, beyond setting new state-of-the-art, enlightens an important future research direction -- unifying upstream pre-training and downstream fine-tuning to shrink the transfer gap. \item We update iTPN to Fast-iTPN with upgraded training strategies.
+Fast-iTPN models report better performance across all the tested tasks.
+Furthermore, by introducing token migration and token gathering strategies, enabling Fast-iTPN to report faster inference speed and less memory cost, fascinating the downstream tasks friendly. \item Under comparable computational cost, the iTPN/Fast-iTPN series outperforms existing vision models by significant margins in downstream tasks including image classification, object detection, and semantic/instance segmentation, demonstrating the potential to be a versatile foundation model. \end{itemize}